Car brakes fall into two categories: drum brakes and disc brakes.

 Don’t worry.

-We’ll discuss the answers to the most commonly asked questions related to drum vs disc brakes now.
+We’ll now discuss the answers to the most commonly asked questions about drum vs disc brakes.

 5 FAQs About Drum Vs Disc Brakes